It Began With Schoolchildren, Not Science

 Modern intelligence tests look quite different from their predecessors.
 Contemporary scales like the WAIS-V assess multiple cognitive factors separately — verbal comprehension, visual-spatial ability, fluid reasoning, working memory, and processing speed — rather than collapsing everything into a single score.
 The full-scale IQ remains available as a composite, but clinicians increasingly work with the factor profile.

-Online IQ tests, including the IQScore assessment, draw on the psychometric tradition established by this history: normed against a population distribution, mean of 100, standard deviation of 15, assessing multiple reasoning domains.
-The mathematical structure Wechsler established in 1939 remains the foundation.
+Online IQ tests, including the IQScore assessment, are built on the framework established by this history: scored against a population average of 100 with a standard deviation of 15, assessing multiple reasoning domains.
+The structure Wechsler established in 1939 is still the foundation of every major IQ test today.

 Curious where you actually rank?